vadimtsushko/objectory/doc/quick_tour.md

 ##### Embedded objects

-Firstly we must create class for objects to be embedded.
+Firstly we must create a class for objects to be embedded.
 Inheritance from EmbeddedPersistentObject indicate that corresponding MongoDb collection will not be created.

 ``` dart
 class Address extends EmbeddedPersistentObject {